x0rb0t/simple-diffusion-server/README.md

          "format": "jpeg"
          }'
 ```

+Note: We are using latent-consistency/lcm-sdxl, so num_inference_steps is small

 ### Command-Line Arguments
 You can also start the server with specific model configurations using command-line arguments: